olssonm/swish-php/README.md

 // get_class($paymentOrRefund) = \Olssonm\Swish\Payment::class, \Olssonm\Swish\Refund::class, \Olssonm\Swish\Payout::class
 ```

-The helper automatically retrieve the current HTTP-request (via `file_get_contents('php://input')`).
-You may however inject your own data if needed (or if you for example has a Laravel request-object ready):
+The helper automatically retrieves the current HTTP-request (via `file_get_contents('php://input')`).
+You may however inject your own data if needed (or if you for example have a Laravel request-object ready):

 ```php
 class SwishController